anand-mekala-ur-ai/japanai-demo-app/docs/as-is-guide.md

-# Tool Call Request Processing - Sequence Diagram
+# As-Is Architecture Guide

-This document provides a high-level UML sequence diagram that visualizes how a tool call request flows through the application, from user input in the frontend to the final response rendering after tool execution.
+This guide documents the current architecture of the Mercari Japan Product Search Assistant, explaining how requests flow through the system from user input to final response.

-## Overview
+## System Overview

 The application is a full-stack AI assistant that enables product search on Mercari Japan.
 It consists of:
 - **Frontend**: Next.js with React, using `@assistant-ui/react` library
 - **Backend**: FastAPI with Python, using the Anthropic SDK
 - **Communication**: HTTP POST with Server-Sent Events (SSE) streaming via `assistant-stream` protocol

-The tool call flow demonstrates an **agentic loop pattern** where the AI can:
+The system implements an **agentic loop pattern** where the AI can:
 1. Receive a user message
 2. Decide to call tools (e.g., search_products)
 3. Execute the tools and receive results
 4. Continue the conversation or make additional tool calls as needed
 5. Return the final response to the user

-## Key Phases Explained
+## Request Flow

 ### Phase 1: Request Initiation
 The user types a message in the chat interface.
 The Thread UI captures this input, and the Runtime Provider wraps it in an `AddMessageCommand` and sends it via HTTP POST to the backend's `/assistant` endpoint.